FernVR/mosaic/README.md

 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)
     (screenshot)

+## Lighthouse Testing

+(screenshot of lighthouse test results)

 ## Further Testing

+### Test Grid

+(screenshot of test grid from ipad- grid will have a breakdown of each link/button on each page )

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.

--   The website was viewed and tested on a variety of devices such as Desktop, Laptop, iPhone 10, iPhone 12, iPhone 14 Pro and iPad Pro.
+-   The website was viewed and tested on a variety of devices such as Desktop, Laptop, iPhone 10, iPhone 12, iPhone 14 Pro and iPad Pro. (screenshot of each one with title + landscape view)

 -   A large amount of testing was done to ensure that all pages were linking correctly, as well as buttons and form submition and inputs. (screenshot of all tests on   form)

 -   I also did a good amount of testing the responsiveness of the website on different phone screens vertical and horizontal view, to make sure all the images and text are the correct size and position.

 -   Friends and family members were asked to review the site and documentation to point out any bugs or user experience issues.

+-   Tested on all devices available on chrome dev tools.

 ## Known Bugs